Click the links below to find more information:

 Upon graduation, Masters students will be prepared to teach anatomy in a variety of environments including community colleges and other undergraduate institutions, and secondary schools.
 Students with this degree will have a distinctive background, including strong communication skills, that will also position them well for applications to professional schools such as those of Dentistry, Medicine and other Health Sciences.

 The PhD program will, in addition, train students to teach at the postgraduate level and to do research in Clinical Anatomy or the teaching of Anatomy.

 The graduate studies program of the department also offers courses for students working toward a master's degree in biomedical science who desire a concentration in the anatomical sciences.

 Financial aid, including UMMC scholarships and funds from other sources, is available to support qualified students.

 All applicants must meet the admission requirements of the School of Graduate Studies.
-Applications are evaluated on the basis of letters of recommendation, Graduate Record Examination (GRE) scores, grades, a personal statement and other qualifications.
+Applications are evaluated on the basis of letters of recommendation, scores on standardized tests (GRE, DAT or MCAT for the MS program, GRE only for the PhD), grades, a personal statement and other qualifications.

-Applications usually are only accepted for the fall semester for both the MS and PhD program.
-PhD applications received by Jan.
-31 will receive priority consideration for admission, as will MS applications received by April 15.
+Applications are usually accepted only for the fall semester for both the MS and PhD programs.
+PhD applicants wishing to receive priority consideration of graduate stipend support for the upcoming fall semester should apply prior to December 15.
+Applications received by January 31 will receive priority consideration for admission as will MS applications received by April 15.
 PhD applications received before March 15 and MS applications received before June 1 will be considered as long as there is space in the program.